 The desert rose, or Adenium obesum, is a popular and striking addition to gardens.

-While the desert rose tends to be fairly pest resistant, aphids can be a persistent problem for the plant.
+While desert rose pests and diseases tend to be rare, aphids can be a persistent problem for the plant.

 It’s a good idea for any gardener to know how to deal with aphids on all types of desert rose when an infestation arises.

 What Are Aphids?

 Aphids are a common garden pest that affects households nationwide.
 They are small enough to get into well-sealed homes and greenhouses.

 Aphids can vary in color, but most often, they’re somewhere between light green and black in color.
 They rarely grow larger than ⅛” long.
 While some have wings, other species rely on hitchhiking or jumping to find a new home.

 Your desert rose is most at risk of an aphid infestation in warm weather, as the pests tend to prefer summer months.
 It is possible to see aphids on your plants year-round, depending on where you live.

 An aphid infestation can grow out of hand fast!
 It is important to tackle any aphid attack as early on as possible.
 Could check your plants for signs of aphids often.